Iron Fist (character): 2010s and 2020s

-2020s

 In January 2021, Iron Fist starred in the series Iron Fist: Heart of the Dragon, written by Larry Hama with art by David Wachter.
 In October 2021, Marvel announced that Danny Rand will retire as Iron Fist and pass the mantle to a successor.
 The five-issue limited series, written by Alyssa Wong and art by Michael YG, was released in February 2022, which revealed Lin Lie as the new Iron Fist and Rand appearing in a supporting role.

 Iron Fist's 50th anniversary was commemorated in the one-shot Iron Fist 50th Anniversary Special #1.
 Released in August 2024, the one-shot featured Danny Rand in several short stories set throughout his life that included Wolverine, Lin Lie, the Daughters of the Dragon and Heroes for Hire in supporting roles.
 The anniversary special featured the return of previous Iron Fist writers which included Claremont and Wong.
 The one-shot concluded with Rand being killed off in the final story, which was written by Jason Loo and illustrated by Whilce Portacio.
 Similar to the X-Men line of comics featured in the 2024 "X-Men: From the Ashes" relaunch, the special included a QR code leading to an extra digital stinger page, in which case teased a possible resurrection for Rand.

 In September 2025, Rand was resurrected and made his debut as Ghost Fist in the four issue limited series The Undead Iron Fist, with Loo returning as writer and Fran Galán on art.
 Artist Von Randal designed Ghost Fist's costume, which included arnis sticks, armor encasing his right arm (which had been severed in the Anniversary Special) and a full cowl mask inspired by the Wildstorm and DC Comics character Grifter.
 Initially, Randal incorporated a dragon motif on the armor's spaulder, but editor Danny Khazem requested it be replaced.
 Randal ultimately settled on an eagle, which he felt better aligned with the themes of The Undead Iron Fist.

-In November 2025, it was announced that The Undead Iron Fist will be followed with Deadly Hands of K'un-Lun, a five issue limited series written by Yifan Jiang and illustrated by Paco Medina, which is set for a February 2026 release.
+In November 2025, it was announced that The Undead Iron Fist would be followed with Deadly Hands of K'un-Lun, a five issue limited series written by Yifan Jiang and illustrated by Paco Medina, which began publishing in February 2026.